 Students with COVID-19 should seek medical attention at the Student Health Center and contact their instructor to let them know that they will be missing class due to a health-related issue.

 If you are exposed to someone with COVID-19, you should contact the Student Health Center to be tested three to five days following exposure and follow the guidance recommended by the Health Center.
-If you are not fully vaccinated, you should follow quarantine protocols found at https://coronavirus.olemiss.edu/students/.
+You should follow quarantine protocols found at https://coronavirus.olemiss.edu/students/.

 Currently, COVID-19 guidelines for the Spring 2022 semester include face masks for vaccinated and unvaccinated people inside University buildings; therefore, students should not be in classroom spaces when they are out of compliance with these guidelines unless they have an accommodation approved by Student Disability Services.